HannibalGh/Generation-Project--2---ETL-Pipeline/sprint_2/phase_2_using_redshift/README.md

 - Deployment Bucket (**deployment-bucket-stack.yml**)
 - Lambda with psycopg2 dependencies bundled with it  AND  Data bucket for CSV files (**cloud_formation.yml**)
 - Event trigger for lambda from S3 (**test-lambda.sh**)
-- **src.** folder containing code that will be run by the lambda handler on AWS after the environment has been set up using the above
+- Source folder containing code that will be run by the lambda handler on AWS after the environment has been set up using the above (**src.**)
-- .txt file containing SQL queries used to create our visualizations on Grafana. (**sql_for_grafana.txt**)
+- A .txt file containing SQL queries used to create our visualizations on Grafana. (**sql_for_grafana.txt**)
-- **code walk-through.pdf** to explain what is actually occuring x---
+- Code walk-through.pdf to explain what is actually occuring (**code walk-through.pdf**)

+---

 <h1 align="center"> Instructions </h1>